lucascoelhof/voronoi_hsi/README.md

 ![Voronoi HSI Example](assets/voronoi_hsi-example.jpg)

-This is a ROS implementation of a multi-robot coverage control strategy based in [[1]](http://journals.sagepub.com/doi/full/10.1177/0278364913507324) and [[2]](http://sites.bu.edu/msl/files/2014/10/PiersonFigueiredoPimentaSchwagerICRA15.pdf) to address coverage in non-convex environments and adapt to performance variations.
+This is a ROS implementation of a multi-robot coverage control strategy based in for the paper [Voronoi Multi-Robot Coverage Control in Non-Convex Environments With Human Interaction in Virtual Reality](https://www.researchgate.net/publication/329624395_VORONOI_MULTI-ROBOT_COVERAGE_CONTROL_IN_NON-CONVEX_ENVIRONMENTS_WITH_HUMAN_INTERACTION_IN_VIRTUAL_REALITY) to address coverage in non-convex environments and adapt to performance variations.

 It also has an add-on software for Unity that allows humans to interact with the robotic swarm, influencing their coverage task: [Voronoi Unity Teleoperation](https://github.com/lucascoelhof/VoronoiUnityTeleoperation)